saitaiky/notebook/docs/docs/ai/llm/wk1/pretrain-scaling.md

 - **CUDA**: Libraries like PyTorch and TensorFlow use CUDA to optimize performance on Nvidia GPUs, but large models require significant memory.
 :::

-### Reducing Memory Usage: Quantization
+### Quantization

-> TL;DR - you can use quantization to reduce the memory footprint off the model during training.
+> TL;DR - you can use quantization to reduce the memory usage(footprint) off the model during training.

 - Memory Calculation
    - **32-bit Float Representation**: